-Gates open for campers on Friday 8th July at 2.00pm with bands playing in the marque from 7.00pm.
-Gates open on Saturday 9th July at 9.00am for campers and 12 noon for day visitors.
+Gates open for campers on Friday 28th June at 12 noon with music starting at 4pm (when gates open for day visitors).
+Gates open on Saturday 29th June at 9.00am for campers and 12 noon for day visitors.

 To make the most of the weekend, purchase a weekend camping ticket (Friday & Saturday) for each tent/mobile (caravan/camper) and one festival ticket for each individual.